Air Atlantique: Fleet

-Cessna 402, G-MPCU, fitted with the side looking radar.

 In 1987, G-AMCA was removed from freight work and flown to Greybull, Wyoming for conversion to spray configuration by Hawkins & Powers.
 Air Atlantique then converted a second DC-3, G-AMHJ, which was re-acquired having been sold off with the postal contract two years earlier.
 The pollution control contract required the use of a Cessna 402 fitted with an Ericsson side looking airborne radar to detect oil spills which resulted in G-MPCU joining the fleet in early 1988.
 Five BN-2 Islanders (G-AXZK, G-BCEN, G-BELF, G-BNXA, G-BNXB) joined the fleet from September 1987 and were converted to spray configuration at Coventry.

 Atlantic Flight Training began operations with two Cessna 310 aircraft, G-BODY and G-SOUL, which were used as twin engine and instrument training aircraft.
-In 1988 the company fleet swelled in size with the arrival of 7 Cessna 152′s in shipping containers, these being registered as G-HART (Tail Wheel conversion), G-BPBG, G-BPBH, G-BPBI, G-BPBJ, G-BPBK and G-BPBL with BH/I/J/K & L all being sold in 1990.
+In 1988 the company fleet swelled in size with the arrival of 7 Cessna 152's in shipping containers, these being registered as G-HART (Tail Wheel conversion), G-BPBG, G-BPBH, G-BPBI, G-BPBJ, G-BPBK and G-BPBL with BH/I/J/K & L all being sold in 1990.

 Concern about the future viability of piston DC-6 operations meant Atlantique leased two Lockheed L-188 Electra aircraft in late 1993.
 Since the first aircraft required maintenance, short term lift was leased in from Renown Aviation using N360Q.The first aircraft, G-LOFA, eventually entered service in early 1994 followed by a second, G-LOFB, that summer.
 A third Electra joined the fleet in the summer of 1995 followed by two more in 1997.
 Following the closure of Hunting Cargo Airlines in 1998, three more Electras were purchased.
 The first aircraft, G-LOFA, was retired in 1998 bringing the operational fleet to seven.
 A number of additional airframes were purchased for spare parts including two former Fred Olsen Airtransport aircraft.
 At a cost of $500,000 per aircraft, Air Atlantique modified each Electra for two-crew operation and installed new mode-S transponders, TCAS, electrical generators, and 8.33 kHz capable radios in order to meet new regulatory requirements.
 The seven active Electras left the Atlantique fleet to operate for the newly independent Atlantic Airlines in 2004.
 Canadian airline Buffalo Airways later purchased a number of Electras and spare parts from Atlantic.

 The first ATR 42-300, G-IONA, joined the Atlantique fleet in December 2002.
 It operated for various subsidiaries within the group including Highland Airways and Atlantic Express and was used by the Liberal Democrats during the 2005 UK General Election.
 Two further ATR 42-300s, G-RHUM and G-DRFC, were delivered in 2004 and 2005.
 A larger ATR 72-200, G-HERM, joined the fleet in October 2005.